 Unilateral diaphragmatic paralysis can cause orthopnea, which can be misinterpreted as heart failure.
 A good physical exam would be able to differentiate the two by looking for signs such as peripheral edema or jugular venous distention.

 Disease states such as cholinergic crisis, myasthenia gravis, or Lambert-Eaton syndrome could lead to diaphragm muscle weakness and dyspnea, similar in presentation to unilateral diaphragmatic paralysis.
 This would be a later sign, and a thorough history or response to edrophonium would likely be able to differentiate the disease states.

 Pertinent Studies and Ongoing Trials

 Complications of unilateral diaphragmatic paralysis are often limited as long as other comorbidities are not present.
-Complications such as dyspnea, exercise intolerance, or hypercapnia may arise if left untreated with respiratory failure being the most dreaded complication.
-Unilateral diaphragmatic paralysis may represent a complication, in itself, of a procedure that took place to a patient.
+Complications such as dyspnea, exercise intolerance, or hypercapnia may arise if left untreated, with respiratory failure being the most dreaded complication.
+Unilateral diaphragmatic paralysis may represent a complication, in itself, of a procedure that took place in a patient.

 As mentioned earlier, as high as 20 percent of cardiac bypass surgery may have diaphragm weakness as a complication.
 Another common reason is residual weakness after a nerve block, both of which are expected to resolve with conservative management.
 There are various treatment options for diaphragmatic paralysis, as discussed earlier, many of which are surgical.
 With each operation to treat unilateral diaphragmatic paralysis, there are always associated risks, such as bleeding, infection, damage to a local structure, or need for further procedures.